-- 1. Member States shall require that, when carrying out insurance distribution with or for customers, an insurance distributor acts honestly, fairly and professionally in accordance with the best interests of its customers. - 2.
-Without prejudice to Directive 2005/29/EC, Member States shall require that all information, including marketing communications, addressed by insurance distributors to customers or potential customers shall be fair, clear and not misleading.
+Member States shall require that, when carrying out insurance distribution-with or for customers, an insurance distributor acts honestly, fairly and professionally in accordance with the best interests of its customers.

+- 2. Without prejudice to Directive 2005/29/EC, Member States shall require that all information related to the subject of this Directive, including marketing communications, addressed by insurance distributors to customers or potential customers shall be fair, clear and not misleading.
 Marketing communications shall be clearly identifiable as such. - 3.
-Member States may prohibit the acceptance or receipt of fees, commissions or other monetary or non-monetary benefits paid or provided to insurance distributors by any third party or a person acting on behalf of a third party in relation to the distribution of insurance products. - 4.
-An insurance distributor Member States shall ensure lay down rules ensuring that it does insurance distributors are not remunerated or do not remunerate or assess the performance of its stafftheir employees in a way that conflicts with its duty to act in the best interest of its customers.
-In particular, itan insurance distributor shall not make any arrangement by way of remuneration, sales targets or otherwise that could provide an incentive to itself or its staff employees to recommend a particular insurance product to a customer when the insurance distributor could offer a different insurance product which would better meet the customer's needs.
+Member States may prohibit the acceptance or receipt of fees, commissions or other monetary or non-monetary benefits paid or provided to insurance distributors by any third party, or a person acting on behalf of a third party, in relation to the distribution of insurance products. - 4.
+Member States shall lay down rules ensuring that insurance distributors are not remunerated or do not remunerate or assess the performance of their employees in a way that conflicts with its duty to act in the best interest of its customers.
+In particular, an insurance distributor shall not make any arrangement by way of remuneration, sales targets or otherwise that could provide an incentive to itself or its employees to recommend a particular insurance product to a customer when the insurance distributor could offer a different insurance product which would better meet the customer's needs. - 5. [deleted] - 6. [deleted]